Sociology (including Criminology & Media Studies) PhD / MPhil

 Duration of Studies

-The minimum period of registration is two years for full-time students and four years for part-time students.
-The maximum period of registration is four years for full-time students and seven years for part-time students.
+The minimum period of registration is two years for full-time students.
+The maximum period of registration is four years for full-time students.

 Fees for doctoral candidates are charged annually and cover registration, supervision and examination.
 Fees are subject to review each year and may vary during your period of registration.